hashhashu/separable-notes/README.md

 It can be applied to scenarios such as:
 * keep your note private and not committing to the repository that is maintained by many people.
+* outline your code (will generate markdown file from note, and can easily switch between the two files)
-* reorganize your note in markdown file(regrouping or else)
+* reorganize your note in markdown file(by define @id and @refid, can easily imbed code in arbitrary markdown file)

 ![demo](pic/demo.gif)